 Environment, safety and health risk assessments are designed to detect unknown risk factors in advance, and to prevent unexpected accidents in the workplace.
 The Chugai Group introduced environment, safety and health risk assessments as a Company-wide activity in 2014, in an effort to prevent workplace safety and health-related hazards and environmental pollution.

 We also improved systems throughout the Chugai Group for risk assessment of chemical substances handled, including restricted substances*4, and are working to reduce the risk of occupational injuries from these substances.

-- *4 In accordance with the Industrial Safety and Health Act revised in June 25, 2014, implementing risk assessments for chemical substances (640 items) became obligatory upon enactment of the revision on June 1, 2016.
-As of August 3, 2017, 663 substances are subject to assessment.
+- *4 In accordance with the Industrial Safety and Health Act revised on June 25, 2014, implementing risk assessments for chemical substances (640 items) became obligatory upon enactment of the revision on June 1, 2016.
+With subsequent revisions, as of July 1, 2018, 673 substances are subject to assessment.

 Creating Healthy, Energetic Workplaces

-To prevent problems such as poor mental health or harassment, Chugai conducts measures to vitalize workplaces and improve the working climate to create highly productive environments where employees can work energetically.
-Since 2013, our health management and human capital development organizations have collaboratively conducted team coaching training for a cumulative total of 1,510 participants at 94 organizations as of 2017.
-Post-training surveys have shown improvement in work engagement, workplace identification and other items.
+To prevent problems such as poor mental health or harassment, Chugai conducts measures to activate workplaces and improve organizational characteristics to create highly productive workplaces where employees can work lively.
+Since 2013, our health management and human capital development organizations have worked together to conduct team coaching training for a cumulative total of 1,970 participants in 108 organizations as of 2017.
+Post-training surveys have shown improvement in work engagement, workplace identification and others.